Shortbread Cookie Recipe

 shortbread rounds cooling on rack in pans

-Run a blunt knife around the edges of the pan to loosen the shortbread, and then carefully turn each round out of the pans, using your hand to gently lower the shortbread onto a cutting board.
+Use a blunt knife to run around the edges of the pan to loosen the shortbread.
+Carefully turn each round out of the pans, then gently lift the shortbread onto a cutting board.

 shortbread round on cutting board